Mount Everest: Height, Location, Facts And More

 The Problem of Waste

-In recent years Mount Everest is facing a huge waste problem due to a higher number of climbers.
+In recent years, Mount Everest has been facing a huge waste problem due to a higher number of climbers.
 Human waste without proper disposal can contaminate the snow and water resources.
-Also abandoned climbing gears like oxygen cylinder, ropes, tents, trash are adding problems to the beauty and environment of the Mt.
+Also abandoned climbing gear like oxygen cylinders, ropes, tents, trash are adding problems to the beauty and environment of the Mt.
 Everest.

 Impact on Local Ecosystems and Water Sources

-Due to the pollution from waster it is harming the glaciers and rivers which are the vital sources of water in the region.
+Due to the pollution from waster it is harming the glaciers and rivers, which are the vital sources of water in the region.
 Contamination can disrupt the fragile high-altitude habitats, putting plants and animals at risk.
-This serious challenge is affecting the healthy life living in the mountain region people.
+This serious challenge is affecting the healthy life living in the mountain region.

 Conservation Efforts and Solutions

-The government of Nepal has been organising many campaigns and programmes to clean and remove the waste from the mountain.
-Strict rules for the climbers like mandatory waste deposit by bringing the trash have been made.
-There is ban of single use plastic in the Khumbu region and local sherpa communities are also promoting sustainable tourism practise.
+The government of Nepal has been organising many campaigns and programmes to clean and remove the waste from the mountains.
+Strict rules for the climbers, such as mandatory waste deposit by bringing the trash, have been made.
+There is a ban of single use plastic in the Khumbu region, and local Sherpa communities are also promoting sustainable tourism practices.

 Beyond the Summit – Everest’s Cultural and Spiritual Significance